berndhose/guacamole-upgrade/README.md

 # guacamole-upgrade
-## Automated script to update Apache Guacamole running on CentOS 7 or RHEL 7
+## Automated script to update Apache Guacamole running on CentOS7 or RHEL7

 **WARNING: Test this script in a development environment prior to using it in a production environment!**